Tanyarat2/leafly/README.md

   [http://localhost:3000/team](http://localhost:3000/team)

 - **Search Page**
-  - You can see products with no criteria search or use advanced criteria search.
+- You can browse all products without any search criteria, or use the advanced search to filter results.
+- Example: Keyword – `golden`
   [http://localhost:3000/search](http://localhost:3000/search)
   - Click any product to view its details.